Julcatan/Pyper-Analysis/README.md

     - Suburban cities show 625 rides.
     - Rural cities show 1625 rides.

-    - Total rides in the urban area are ... times higher than in the rural and ....time higher than in the suburban area respec,,,
+    - Total rides in the urban area are 13 times higher than in the rural and 5 times higher than in the suburban area respectively.

 #### - Total drivers

     -  Urban areas have also the highest number of drivers.
-    -  There are about  times as many urban drivers as in the rural and ... times as many as in the suburban areas
+    -  There are about 30 times as many urban drivers as in the rural and about 5 times as many as in the suburban areas.

 #### - Total fares

-    -   The total fares are also the highest in the urban areas
+    -   The total fares are also the highest in the urban cities with $39,854
-    -
+    -   The total fares in the suburban cities are $19,356
+    -   The total fares in the rural cities are $4,327.93

 #### - Average fare per ride

     -   Average Fares per ride are highest in the rural areas with $34.62 per ride, followed by $30.97 in suburban cities and